italia/spid-cie-oidc-django/README.md

 # spid-cie-oidc
 SPID/CIE OIDC Federation SDK.

-__This project is a WiP, the wait for the first stable release v0.6.0.__
+__This project is a WiP, please wait for the first stable release v0.6.0.__

 SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html).